Let the Children Come

 Activities + ResourcesDownload All

-How did you get to church this morning?
-I imagine that most of you came with your parents.
+I imagine most of you came with your parents.
 Perhaps others came with grandparents.
-Some children may have come with aunts, uncles, cousins, or an older brother or sister.
-Maybe some of you had a Sunday School teacher or a friend who brought you to church.
-One thing I am pretty sure of -- unless you live close enough to walk to church, someone had to bring you here.
-I don't think any of you are old enough drive your own car are you?
+Some children may have come with aunts, cousins, or an older brother.
+Maybe a Sunday school teacher or friend brought you to church.
+One thing I’m pretty sure of is that unless you live close enough to walk to church, someone had to bring you here.
+I don't think any of you are old enough to drive your own car, are you?
+(Pause.)
 I didn't think so!

 Jesus was very upset.
 "Let the children come to me, and do not stop them," Jesus said.
-"The kingdom of heaven belongs to such as these little ones."
-Then Jesus took the children in his arms and blessed them.
+"The kingdom of heaven belongs to these little ones."
+Then Jesus took the children in His arms and blessed them.

 Let’s always remember how Jesus loved the children and took them into His loving arms.
 We‘re thankful for each of you here today and thankful someone loved you enough to bring you.

 Dear God, we want to love your children just as Jesus loved them.
 Thank you that these children here today have someone who loves them enough to bring them to Jesus.
 In Jesus' name, amen.